 Most women at some point have to contend with weight gain.
 But for women with polycystic ovary syndrome (PCOS), losing weight can become a constant struggle.

-The good news is that women with PCOS can actually win the struggle against weight gain.
 If you have PCOS, certain lifestyle changes can help you shed pounds and reduce the disease's severity.

 Why does polycystic ovary syndrome cause weight gain?